 If you want to make a career out of anything, you need to be exceptional and put in an insane amount of work from childhood.
 The role model you have in childhood matters a lot.
 Social pressure is another.
 I believe it is the same reason why so many professional basketball athletes are black.
 If all white kids want to become the president of the United States, the president would be likely white.
 If all black kids want to become professional basketball players, basketball players would be almost always black.

 Breakdance as Mainstream

-As someone who's started off dancing with breaking, I can empathize with this point.
+As someone who's started off with breakdancing, I can sympathize with this point.

 When it comes to hiphop, house, locking, and popping, black people dominate.
-It's especially true in an individual free-format dancing.
+It's especially true in an individual free-style improv.
 The only exception here is breakdancing.

-My speculation is that breakdancing has become enough popularity to attract people from all over the world.
+My speculation is that breakdancing has become enough popularity to attract all kinds of races from around the world.
 It is now mainstream.
 That's what pushes people from different backgrounds to participate, creating an ethnically heterogeneous community.
-Who can resist that temptation of dynamic flair?
+Who can resist that temptation of a guy spinning in their head?